awliu2/free-burritos/README.md

 ```
 python3 burrito_bot.py
 ```
 The script will attempt to automatically detect the iMessage window location.
-Ensure that the iMessage window remains visible when running the script, which will automatically send any newly detected codes via iMessages.
+Ensure that the iMessage window remains visible when running the script.

 ### Automatic vs Manual text box detection